jindongwang/learning_to_match/README.md

 ### Download dataset from GCR!

-In a GCR machine, all you need to do is use the following command to download the datasets.
+In a GCR machine at Microsoft, all you need to do is use the following command to download the datasets.

 - Office31: `azcopy --source "https://transferlearningdrive.blob.core.windows.net/teamdrive/dataset/office31/" --destination "data/office31" --recursive`
 - Office-Home: `azcopy --source "https://transferlearningdrive.blob.core.windows.net/teamdrive/dataset/OfficeHome/" --destination "data/OfficeHome" --recursive`